-Table 5.19 - Sentry attributes
+Table 5.25 - Sentry attributes

-, onParts : OnPart[0] Defines the OnParts of the Sentry. ifPart : IfPart[01] Defines the IfPart of the Sentry.
+Attribute Description name : String The name of the Sentry. onParts : OnPart[0] Defines the OnParts of the Sentry. ifPart : IfPart[01] Defines the IfPart of the Sentry.

-A Sentry $MUST\ have an \ \mbox{IfPart}\ or\ at\ least\ one\ \mbox{OnPart}.$
+A Sentry MUST have an IfPart or at least one OnPart.